 Rabbit meat nutrition facts, calories, and health benefits

-Rabbit meat is not a part of most people's everyday diet, yet consumption of rabbit meat in 2017 alone was estimated to be around 1.5 million tones (1).
-In this article we will explore all aspects of rabbit meat, with a main focus on its health impact and nutrition
+Rabbit meat is not a part of most people's everyday diet, yet consumption of rabbit meat in 2017 alone was estimated to be around 1.5 million tonnes (1).
+In this article, we will explore all aspects of rabbit meat, focusing on its health impact and nutrition.

-Rabbit meat is often categorized as game, meaning meat that is acquired through hunting for sport or food, more specifically it falls under the category of “game proper” and as “ground game”.
-However rabbit hunting comprises only a small portion of the annual rabbit meat consumption.
-Today rabbits are commonly bred and kept as livestock.
-The agricultural practice of breeding and raising domestic rabbits, mainly for their meat, fur and wool is called cuniculture.
-These rabbits are classified as poultry.
+Rabbit meat is often categorized as game meat, meaning meat that's acquired through hunting for sport or food.
+Game meat, in turn, is divided into three categories: small birds, game proper, and big game.
+Rabbit meat falls under the category of game proper and ground game.
+However, rabbit hunting comprises only a small portion of the annual rabbit meat consumption.
+Today, rabbits are commonly bred and kept as livestock.
+The agricultural practice of breeding and raising domestic rabbits, mainly for their meat, fur, and wool, is called cuniculture.
+The USDA classifies these rabbits as domesticated poultry (2).

 Rabbit meat is also classified depending on size.
-Fryer or young rabbit is a term for rabbits weighing from 1.5 to 3.5 pounds (0.7-1.6 kg) and less than 3 months of age.
-Rabbits weighing over 4 pounds (1.8kg) and usually over 8 months of age are referred to as roaster or mature rabbit.
+Fryer or young rabbit is a term for rabbits weighing from 1.5 to 3.5 pounds (0.7-1.6 kg) and less than three months of age.
+A rabbit weighing over 4 pounds (1.8kg), usually over eight months of age, is classified as a roaster or mature rabbit (2).

-One of the best ways of understanding the nutrition of a given food is through comparison to what we already know well.
-In this case we compare rabbit meat with chicken.
-Rabbit meat has a higher concentration of most minerals, except for sodium.
-It is also very rich in vitamin B12 and vitamin E, whereas chicken is richer in B complex vitamins, as well as A and K. Rabbit meat contains more protein and less fat.
+One of the best ways of understanding the nutrition of a given food is to compare it to what we already know.
+In this case, we compare rabbit meat with the most commonly consumed poultry meat - chicken.
+In doing so, we see that rabbit meat has a higher concentration of most minerals, except for sodium.
+It is also very rich in vitamins B12 and E, whereas chicken is more decadent in B complex vitamins and vitamins A and K. Rabbit meat also contains more protein and less fat.

 As science and research surrounding food and nutrition grows, health-conscious customers demand foods with the best nutritional values.
-Even though rabbit meat naturally provides excellent nutrition, dietary fortification of rabbits has been growing in recent years, making its nutritional properties even better.
-Dietary fortification of rabbits is achieved through feeding rabbits the right diets: with high polyunsaturated fatty acids - enriching the rabbit meat with essential and bioactive fatty acids, using antioxidants - providing higher levels of vitamin E and extending the meat's shelf life, supra-nutritional levels of selenium - contributing significantly to the selenium intake of humans, and other methods (2).
-Including bilberry pomace, a by-product that otherwise has no use, in diets for growing rabbits can potentially ameliorate the nutritional attributes of rabbit meat, significantly increasing polyunsaturated fatty acids (3).
+Even though rabbit meat naturally provides excellent nutrition, the dietary fortification of rabbits has been growing in recent years, making its nutritional properties even better.
+Dietary fortification of rabbits is achieved through feeding rabbits the proper diets: with high polyunsaturated fatty acids (enriching the rabbit meat with essential and bioactive fatty acids), using antioxidants (providing higher levels of vitamin E and extending the meat's shelf life), supra-nutritional levels of selenium (contributing significantly to the selenium intake of humans), and other methods (3).
+Including bilberry pomace, a by-product that otherwise has no use, in diets for growing rabbits can potentially improve the nutritional attributes of rabbit meat, significantly increasing polyunsaturated fatty acids (4).

 Macronutrients and Calories